 Through careful process troubleshooting along with an understanding how board layout can result in insufficient hole fill, the proper rework process can be chosen in order bring the barrel fill into compliance.

 Thomas Shoaf, Joseph Clure, Denis Jean, “Achieving excellent vertical hole fill on thermally challenging boards using selective soldering,” SMTAI Proceedings 2009.

 - IPC-A-610 Rev H 22.214.171.124 Supported Hole Solder Fill (a).

 - C Hamilton “A Study of Copper Dissolution During Lead-Free PTH Rework,” Circuits Assembly, May 2006.

 - Brian Czaplicki, “Advanced Through-Hole Rework of Thermally Challenging Components/Assemblies: An Evolutionary Process,” IPC APEX 2009.

-This article was originally published in the September 2019 issue of SMT007 Magazine.
+This column originally appeared in the January 2021 issue of SMT007 Magazine.